-Chelan County's Building Official, a position within the Department of Community Development, serves as the Floodplain Manager.
+The staff position of Floodplain Administrator was vacant at the time of this plan update process.
+This position in the past was staffed by Chelan County's building official, a position within the Department of Community Development.
 Duties related to floodplain development and NFIP compliance is auxiliary to the main responsibilities as Building Official.
 The County does not have a Certified Floodplain Manager on staff.
 NFIP administration services performed by the Building Official include permit review and inspections.
 Engineering capability and flood elevation certifications are performed by outside surveyors and contractors.
 There are no barriers within the County to running an effective NFIP program.